 If you don’t use Office 365, going from Office 2016 to Office 2019 isn’t a significant upgrade.
 Office 2019 includes new features like improved inking in all apps (with a pen, finger, or mouse), a PowerPoint Morph transition effect you can use between slides, a “Focused Inbox” for Outlook that separates your most important emails from less important ones, and a few more features.

 How to Check if You Have the Latest Version

 To check which version of Microsoft Office you’re using on Windows, open an Office application like Word or Excel, and then click the “File” menu at the top left corner of the window.

 Click the “Account” option in the sidebar menu.
 Look under “Product Information” at the right side of your screen, and you’ll see which version of Office you’re using.

 If you don’t see an “Account” option, click “Help” instead.

-You can also click the “About” button on the Account page—for example, “About Word” in Microsoft Word—to find more information.
+You can also scroll down and look click the “About” button on the Account page—for example, “About Word” in Microsoft Word—to find more information.

-For example, this window clarifies that we’re using the 32-bit version of Microsoft Word 2016.
-This means we have the 32-bit version of Microsoft Office 2016 installed.
+For example, this window clarifies that we’re using the 32-bit version of Microsoft Word for Office 365.

 For example, in Microsoft Word, click Word > About Word.
 In Microsoft Excel, click Excel > About Excel.